 Participants in the study walked 30 minutes per day (estimated 12 miles per week) at 40-55% maximum heart rate and lost 1% of body weight, 1.6% of waist measurement, 2% of body fat, and gained 0.7% lean muscle mass.
 By contrast, a control group of non-exercisers all gained weight and body fat during the trial.
 The longer the average distances per week, or higher intensity exercise, both yielded greater weight and body fat losses.

-So, now that you’re ready to get moving, do you have the right tools on your feet?
+So, now that you’re ready to get moving do you have the right tools on your feet?
 A good exercise shoe should be comfortable and provide appropriate support and shock absorption to help protect your feet and joints from injury.
-There are four basic factors to consider when choosing an appropriate shoe: the length and width of your foot, your arch profile, and the mechanics of your stride.
+There are four fundamental factors to consider when choosing a proper shoe: the length and width of your foot, your arch profile, and the mechanics of your stride.
 For example, a person with a high arch will typically need a shoe with more cushioning than a person with a lower arch.
-A person who overpronates (walks more on the outside edges of the feet) will benefit from one type of shoe flexibility while someone who underpronates (walks more on the inside edge) will benefit more from another.
-The Mayo Clinic offers an excellent and very educational online shoe fitting resource that explains the functions of each individual part of your shoe and recommendations for proper fitting.
-Check it out here.
+A person who overpronates (walks more on the outside edges of the feet) will benefit from one type of shoe flexibility while someone who under pronates (walks more on the inside edge) will benefit more from another.
+The Mayo Clinic offers an excellent and very educational online shoe fitting resource that explains the functions of each part of your shoe and recommendations for proper fitting.

 Remember, The FruitGuys can provide pedometers to you and your compatriots for an office walking club.
 No matter what your footwear of choice is, 30 minutes per day is all it takes to lose weight and get more fit.
 For more information on how to start a walking club, contact us at email@example.com.